friendly/nestedLogit/README.md

 ## Installation

-The package has not yet been submitted to CRAN.
+The package is now available on CRAN.
 This development version can be installed to your R library directly from the [GitHub repo](https://github.com/friendly/nestedLogit) via:

+    install.packages("nestedLogit")

+    # or, devel version
     if (!require(remotes)) install.packages("remotes")
     remotes::install_github("friendly/nestedLogit", build_vignettes = TRUE)